 |Period||1406 - 1409|

 When enormous iron deposits were found in the Hungrur basin, the leaders of the Orchish Empire, the High Command, designated the area of strategic importance.
 This meant it would be ringed with bastions and have a regiment based there.
 For the soldiers and workers, this was an unpleasant posting.
 It was always hot, rumblings of Torowkrorn erupted sleep, and the natives threatened them with a barrage of boulders and balls of magma.
-Many of these hostiles were fire giants.
-They the descendants of Hofthorm, a Titan Empire that in the Horgon area ruled vast tracts of land.
+Many of these hostiles were fire giant, distant descendants of the mighty Titan Empire of Hofthorm.

 The High Command's claim to the mining rights in the eastern half of Hungrur was contested by Krarthjar.
 This was then a city-state with a population a fraction of those they were squaring off against.
 Krarthjar, long ruled by Tolfreid kings, was eager to to bring glory to the fire giant people, reviving the warmongering ways of their Hofthorm ancestors.